jpgtzg/Lonely-Knight-Game/README.md

 # Small-RPG
-Small and simple text-based solo RPG made for personal amusement.
+This is a small and simple text adventure game made for personal amusement.

 The entire empire is falling apart.
 If nothing is done, there will be a long period of dark ages, where bravery will prevail and order and peace will no longer exist.
 The only chance for peace is to find Solitude's Monolith.
 An artifact that, according to ancient legends, would unify the country and bring back peace.